 Citrus provides year-round greenery, sweet-smelling blossoms and tasty fruit….what’s not to love?
 Poor soil conditions and limited growing area?
 No problem….grow citrus in containers!

-1. Understand the light and temperature requirements of citrus – Citrus trees need 8 hours of sun.
-A sunny, wind-free location is ideal.
-Citrus trees are very frost-sensitive and must be protected or moved inside to a covered area in cold weather.
-Kumquat and Mandarin trees are most cold-hardy followed by grapefruit and orange.
+1. Understand the light and temperature requirements of citrus – Citrus trees need 8 hours of sun and a sunny, wind-free location is ideal.
+Citrus trees are also very frost-sensitive and must be protected or moved inside to a covered area in cold weather.
+Kumquat and Mandarin trees are the most cold-hardy followed by grapefruit and orange.
 On the other hand, lemon and especially lime trees are the most frost-sensitive.
-If your winter nighttime temperatures are consistently below 35 degrees F, you will need to move the citrus indoors for the winter and provide additional grow lights for the tree.
-If you only have occasional cold temperatures, covering the tree with frost cloth or using incandescent lights (not LED) to warm the air around the tree are options.
+If your winter nighttime temperatures are consistently below 35 degrees F, you will need to move the citrus indoors for the winter to protect them from frost and provide additional grow lights for the tree.
+If you only have occasional cold temperatures, cover the tree with frost cloth or use incandescent lights (not LED) to warm the air around the tree.

-2. Choose a variety suited to containers – Almost any citrus tree can be grown in containers, but many types that are large trees (grapefruit and types of lemons) will outgrow the container quickly.
-Choose varieties on dwarf rootstock or varieties such as Improved Meyer lemon, Bearss lime, or Kumquat that are naturally smaller trees and they will last longer in containers.
+2. Choose a citrus variety suited to containers – Almost any citrus tree can be grown in containers, but many types that are large trees such as grapefruit and types of lemons, will outgrow their container quickly.
+Choose varieties of dwarf rootstock or varieties such as Improved Meyer lemon, Bearss lime, or Kumquat that are naturally smaller trees and will last longer in containers.
 Dwarf trees produce the same size and quality of fruit but yield 50-60 percent less fruit.
 When purchasing your tree, keep in mind that smaller trees are easier to plant and suffer less from transplant shock problems.

-5. Plant tree at the right depth – Remove plant from nursery pot and plant at original soil level of the nursery pot with graft union (the small bump or scar where the fruit variety was grafted to the rootstock, usually 4″ to 8″ above the root ball) above soil line.
-Backfill pot, leaving 1-2 inches at top of pot to allow for irrigation.
-Water pot well and add more soil if settling occurs.
-Roots should not be visible in dirt.
-Do not have soil pushed up around the tree trunk.
+5. Plant tree at the right depth – Remove the plant from the nursery pot and plant it at the original soil level of the nursery pot with the graft union (the small bump or scar where the fruit variety was grafted to the rootstock, usually 4″ to 8″ above the root ball) above the soil line.
+Backfill the pot, leaving 1-2 inches at the top to allow for irrigation.
+Water the pot well and add more soil if settling occurs.
+The roots should not be visible in the dirt.
+Make sure you don’t have any soil pushed up around the tree trunk.

 About the Author: